sconyard/WhatToWatch/README.md

 You need an API key from The Movie Database API to use this app.
 To get started with The Movie Database API, follow the [guide](https://developers.themoviedb.org/3/getting-started/introduction)

+## How does it work?

+The app is built using streamlit to provides the layout, text inputs, buttons and wraps around the core functions of the various api lookups, the dataframes that are built and the pickle files.

+Requests queries multiple APIs, to build up the information that is presented back to the users.
+The APIs that are queried can be catagorised as;

+    Discover
+    Genre
+    Search
+    Details
+    Similar
+    Watch Provider

+There are different API endpoints for TV and Movies

+Pandas is used to hold the information and where required pass it on to the other queries.
+The watchlists are loaded from pickle files, each time a row is added to the dataframe via the ***add to our list*** button the whole pickle file is updated.
+Entries are removed using a similar method.

 ## Getting Started

 Download the files in this repo.